kailight/bluebite/README.md

 ## Summary

-All in all, the project took me around 20 hours, while in Vue it would take around 5.
+All in all, the project took me around 20 hours, while in Vue it would take around 5 hours.

 This is because I am not too familiar with React infrastructure and approaches, but also to in React it actually takes more time for simple things than in Vue.